 You are here

 To assist with navigating the complexities of scholarly publishing, data management, open access texts and resources and digital humanities the Kathryn A. Martin Library is happy to have the services and skills of Jodi Carlson Grebinoski, our Scholarly Communications Librarian.
-Set up an appointment with Jodi to discuss any of the following:
+See her research guide here, or set up an appointment with Jodi to discuss any of the following:

 - Open Access